Expect fines, jail time or both for defrauding consumers

 Where are the Nugents and their company today?
 Sure-Loc Interlocking is shown as “Out of Business”, according to the Mississauga Better Business Bureau website.
 The site also details a lengthy back-and-forth correspondence with an unhappy customer, which might have given a prospective consumer pause.
 The phone number shown on Google does not connect.
 Both Ronald and Dallas Nugent appear on the Ministry’s Consumer Beware List, along with others who have come to the attention of the Consumer Protection Office.

 Consumers can, of course, protect themselves by conducting prior research on the internet of the companies they are considering to hire.
 Sometimes that helps, but not always — not all sites show up to date information.
-Over at TrustedPros, Sure-Loc’s company profile on still claims that, “Sure-Loc is a proudly fourth generation family owned company with one goal: to add value to your homes,” and, “This is not just a job but our lives.”
-Meanwhile on HomeStars, there are 19 reviews concerning the company’s work and performance.
-Eighteen are negative while only one is positive.
-Neither site indicates that Sure-Loc Interlocking is closed or offers any advisories related to their recent convictions.
+For example, over at TrustedPros, Sure-Loc’s company profile on still claims that, “Sure-Loc is a proudly fourth generation family owned company with one goal: to add value to your homes,” and, “This is not just a job but our lives.”
+The site also lists an address for the company in Oakville, ON, different than the original in Mississauga ON, but fails to indicate that Sure-Loc Interlocking is closed, or offers any advisories related to their recent convictions.
+The new phone number now shown is “not assigned.”
+All three reviews are poor.
+Meanwhile on HomeStars, there were originally 19 reviews concerning the company’s work and performance.
+Eighteen were negative while only one is positive. [author’s note: since the original publication of this story on March 14, 2019, Home Stars was contacted by Canadian Contractor magazine.
+The web service has since updated the listing, dropping all but 2 reviews — each over three years old — and noting that the company is “Out Of Business.”
+However, there is no mention of any previous CPA convictions.]

 Consumer protection laws are relatively similar across Canada